 A graphic designer is responsible for creating design solutions that have a high visual impact.
 The role involves listening to clients and understanding their needs before making design decisions.

-Their designs are required for a huge variety of products and activities, such as websites, advertising, books, magazines, posters, computer games, product packaging, exhibitions and displays, corporate communications and corporate identity, e.g. giving organisations a visual 'brand'.
+Their designs are required for a huge variety of products and activities, such as websites, advertising, books, magazines, posters, computer games, product packaging, exhibitions and displays, corporate communications and corporate identity, i.e. giving organisations a visual 'brand'.

 A graphic designer works to a brief agreed with the client, creative director or account manager.
 They develop creative ideas and concepts, choosing the appropriate media and style to meet the client's objectives.